 Black Diamond Alpenglow Hoodie | $95 | Yes | No | 50 | 87% polyester/13% elastane |

 Our lead tester, Rebecca Parsons, lives on Oahu where there is no shortage of sunshine.
 She spends all of her free time outdoors hiking, standup paddling, surfing, and running.
-To test these shirts, our tester and her husband wore them on their daily adventures.
-They took into consideration how comfortable and breathable the shirts were, special features, and how well they blocked the sun.
+To test these shirts, our team wore them on their daily adventures.
+They took into consideration how comfortable and breathable the shirts were, their special features, and how well they blocked the sun.

-In addition to testing in Hawaii, our testers recently took a trip to Palau where they went on a seven-day sea kayaking trip.
+In addition to testing in Hawaii, Parsons and her husband recently took a trip to Palau where they went on a seven-day sea kayaking trip.
 They brought a few sun shirts with them and truly put them to the test, kayaking every day in the sunshine.

 What Makes a Good Sun Shirt?